vinil-v/cyclecloud-adauth/README.md

 It is recommended that user access be managed through a directory service such as LDAP, Active Directory, or NIS for enterprise production clusters.

+This project will configure the home directory and passwordless ssh configuration for AD users, right after they login.
+It removes the computer account from Active Directory after the node is removed or terminated.

 **Table of contents**
 - [Pre-Requisites](#pre-requisites)
 - [Configuring the Project](#configuring-the-project)